mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ## Additional Types

-Besides the primitive types you can find in `@mondrian-framework/model`, there's also a wide range of utility types that are already implemented and ready to use.
+Besides the basic primitive types, `@mondrian-framework/model` also provides a wide range of utility types that are already implemented and ready to use.

 There are definitions related to date and time: